 I get a slew of new clients at the beginning of the year.
-In fact, this morning, I opened my email and had 31 requests between New Years Eve and New Year’s night.
+In fact, this morning, I opened my email and had 31 requests between New Year's Eve and New Year’s night.
 I had 13 more this morning.
 I obviously can’t work with that many people one on one.
-I referred them all to my new Query Letter Bootcamp class starting February, but I don’t think anyone of them has signed up.
+I referred them all to my new Query Letter Bootcamp class starting February, but I don’t think any one of them has signed up.

 The last group will just never sign up for anything.
 I know this because it’s January first.
 It’s New Year’s resolutions.
-They hopped on the bandwagon, and said, “This year is the year I write my book!”
+They hopped on the bandwagon and said, “This year is the year I write my book!”
 It’s like gym memberships.
 They make themselves feel good by taking the first steps, but when they find out how much work it really is, the willpower fails, and the resolution peters out.

-But people often make grand, vague, or not well planned out goals for New Years.
-Write a book may be too vague and ambitious if you’ve never written one before.
+But people often make grand, vague, or not-well-planned-out goals for New Year's.
+"Write a book" may be too vague and ambitious if you’ve never written one before.
 Maybe your goal should be to take a class on creative writing and outline your book.
 Or, if you really want to write that book this year, that should be your big goal for the entire year.
 I kid you not.

-So, if you set a goal for writing your book this year, or if you’ve written it and want to get it published, here are some basic ideas to help you follow through, so you aren’t one of hundreds emailing me for help, but never get passed emailing me.
+So, if you set a goal for writing your book this year, or if you’ve written it and want to get it published, here are some basic ideas to help you follow through, so you aren’t one of hundreds emailing me for help, but never get past emailing me.

-If you’ve written your book and are trying to find an agent, but you’re floundering with your query letter, can’t decipher agent feedback, have no idea where to find decent agents, or are terrified of the nit picky process, check out my Agent Query Bootcamp Class starting in February.
-It’s more affordable than working with me one on one, and you’ll have life time access to all the information there, so you can use it again and again for new batches of queries or even your next book.
+If you’ve written your book and are trying to find an agent, but you’re floundering with your query letter, can’t decipher agent feedback, have no idea where to find decent agents, or are terrified of the nitpicky process, check out my Agent Query Bootcamp class starting in February.
+It’s more affordable than working with me one on one, and you’ll have lifetime access to all the information there, so you can use it again and again for new batches of queries or even your next book.

-And, as always, I’m always available for consultations on books.
+And, as always, I’m available for consultations on books.
 Writer’s block happens, or sometimes we can’t clearly see the next steps to writing a book.
 I’m always here to help!

 I live in Athens, Georgia, with my son, my husband, and an ever-revolving list of exchange students, who are a never-ending source of entertainment and writing material.